CitrineInformatics/citrine-python/docs/source/FAQ/team_management_migration.rst

 Teams
 ------

-The biggest change is the introduction of Teams for access control.
-After this update, all projects and assets will be owned by Teams that include one or more users on the platform.
+The biggest change is the introduction of teams for access control.
+After this update, all projects and assets will be owned by teams that include one or more users on the platform.
 This concept was introduced to make it easier for Citrine Platform users to securely share assets across projects.

 Projects
 ---------
-Projects are now available as a Team asset.
-Project methods related to asset sharing and user management will direct you to the corresponding Team methods.
+Projects are now available as ``Team`` assets.
+Project methods related to asset sharing and user management will direct you to the corresponding ``Team`` methods.
 Other methods will continue to work as before.

 User Management
 ---------------
-Many user management actions that were previously available on Projects are now only available on Teams.
-Attempting to use them on a Project will raise an error with a message directing you towards the equivalent Team method.
+Many user management actions that were previously available on projects are now only available on teams.
+Attempting to use them on a ``Project`` will raise an error directing you to the equivalent ``Team`` method.

 How does this change my code?
 =============================

-The main change is retrieving a Project from the encompasing Team rather than the Citrine client.
+The main change is retrieving a ``Project`` from the encompassing ``Team`` rather than the ``Citrine`` client.

 Previously: